 In the days and months following your excision surgery, there are several lifestyle changes you can implement which may prevent a recurrence of endometriosis in the future:

-Eliminating some of the top allergens, such as gluten and dairy, may prevent inflammation and autoimmune reactions which have been theorized to play a role in the spreading of endometriosis.
+Eliminating some of the top allergens, such as wheat and dairy, may prevent inflammation and autoimmune reactions that have been theorized to play a role in the spreading of endometriosis.
 You can take this treatment plan a step further by visiting a local naturopath and submitting to allergen testing in order to determine any other foods you may personally react to.

 Decrease Exposure to Xenoestrogens

 These are compounds that mimic estrogen in the body, and can be absorbed through foods or exposure to certain beauty products and cleaning supplies.
 In order to limit your own exposure, you should eat organic whenever possible and use natural products around your home.
 It is also important to remember that you should never heat food in plastic containers.